Here's Where to Get Free Coffee on National Coffee Day

-National Coffee Day 2023: Free Coffee From Dunkin, Krispy Kreme, Peet's and More
+National Coffee Day 2023: Free Coffee Today From Dunkin', Krispy Kreme, Peet's and More

-On Friday, Sept.
-29, coffee houses across America are celebrating free cups of joe, discounts on coffee subscriptions and more.
+Today, Friday, coffeehouses across the US are offering free cups of joe, discounts on subscriptions and more.

 Americans drink about 517 million cups of coffee a day, according to the National Coffee Association.
 That's more than any other beverage -- including water.
 For those of us who partake, nearly 80% enjoy at least two cups a day, while more than half drink three or more.

-Tomorrow, Sept.
-29, is National Coffee Day, when java purveyors across the US will be giving away free cups of joe, offering discounts on bags of coffee and coffee subscriptions, and more.
+Today is National Coffee Day, when java purveyors across the US will be giving away cups of joe, offering discounts on bags of coffee, subscriptions and more.

-Even better, it's quickly followed by International Coffee Day on Oct.
-1. (Yes, coffee is so amazing it deserves two holidays.)
+Even better, this caffeinated day is quickly followed by International Coffee Day on Oct.
+1. (Yes, coffee is so amazing it deserves two days.)

 For more on coffee, check out our picks for the best coffee makers, the best coffee accessories and the best coffee subscriptions.